CGJennings/se3docs/docs/dm-debugger.md

 Once the debugger has connected to Strange Eons, you can use it to inspect and walk through scripts.
 To do that, the script must first be *interrupted*.
 There are several ways to do this, depending on where you are when you start out.
 Here are some:

 > When a script is *interrupted*, in most cases Strange Eons will appear be frozen.
-It isn't really, it is just waiting for the script, and since the script is paused Strange Eons is effectively paused to.
+It isn't really, it is just waiting for the script, and since the script is paused Strange Eons is effectively paused, too.
 As soon as you let the script finish from the debugger, Strange Eons will "thaw" again and run normally.

 To *interrupt a script at the next opportunity from the debugger*, click the ![pause icon](images/debugger/pause.png) **Pause** button in the tool bar along the top of the window.